mehulagg/gitlab/doc/user/search/index.md

 ### Filtering issue and merge request lists

+> - Filtering by Epics was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/195704) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 12.9.
+> - Filtering by child Epics was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/9029) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 13.0.
+> - Filtering by Iterations was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/118742) in [GitLab Starter](https://about.gitlab.com/pricing/) 13.6.

 Follow these steps to filter the **Issues** and **Merge Requests** list pages within projects and
 groups: